 Use the Drive Belt Gauge to identify any abnormal wear.
 Measure across the top of the V-belt (in multiple locations) using a Vernier caliper.
 Do not squeeze the belt as doing so may produce an inaccurate measurement.
-The V-belt must be at least 28.5 mm at any point.
+The V-belt must be at least 1.1 in.
+(28.5 mm) at any point.